Josko/ccbot/readme.txt

 !saybnet <bnet>	<text>		sends the chat command just to the specified BNET we're connected to !chieftain <name>		transfers the chieftain position to the specified user !rejoin				bot rejoins the current channel
+!status				shows all servers the bot is connected to and if he's logged in or not

 ============================
 Compiling CCBot on Windows